nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    **Expected**: A new tag "Hero" is successfully added to the tag list.
 A success message is displayed in the Result Display.

 2. `addtag t/HighSchool t/Security`

    **Expected**: Two new tags "HighSchool" and "Security" are successfully added to the tag list.
 A success message is displayed in the Result Display.

 3. `addtag t/Novel`

     **Expected**: No new tag added to the tag list.
 An error message is displayed in the Result Display.
 This is because the tag "Novel" already exists in the tag list.

+### Deleting tags from the tag list
+Assumptions: The sample data provided by MyLib is used, where there is a total of 4 bookmark entries.
+The default tags provided by MyLib is used.

+1. `dtag Novel`

+    **Expected**: The tag "Novel" is successfully deleted from the tag list.
+A success message is displayed in the Result Display.

+2. `dtag Korean`

+   **Expected**: No tag is deleted from the tag list.
+An error message is displayed in the Result Display.
+This is because there is no "Korean" tag in the tag list.

+3. `dtag MaleProtagonist FemaleProtagonist`

+   **Expected**: No tag is deleted from the tag list.
+An error message is displayed in the Result Display.
+This is because tags can only be deleted one at a time and each tag can only be one word long with no spaces in between.

 ### Get Help

 1. `help`